axiros/docutools/docs/conda.md

     placeholders in the executables and libs with the actual prefix at install time.

-Tradeoffs:
+## Tradeoffs:

 - installs are requiring more time - conda environments are not meant to be created at every test run but rather cached or present on your "pet systems".
-- their binaries may not be as well security maintained as the packages of a huge distribution (which you have to install as root, using e.g. dnf or apt-get).
+- their binaries may not be as well security maintained as the packages of a major Linux distribution (which you have to install as root, using e.g. rpm or apt-get).
+Their packages typically closely follow upstream.

 [cond]: https://docs.conda.io/en/latest/miniconda.html